xdmushui/partner-center-sdk/develop/update-a-referral.md

 ---
-title: Update referral
+title: Update a referral
 description: How to to update a referral ms.date: 11/08/18 ms.localizationpriority: medium
 ---

-# Update referral status
+# Update a referral

 **Applies To**